 But the scandal never died.
 Her suicide note was published in the local newspapers.
 A young neighbor wrote a novel that was a thinly disguised account of the affair.

 Unfortunately for Fanny Apthorp, the novel achieved lasting popularity in America -- because it had an American author, an American publisher, an American setting and an American subject.

-The novel, The Power of Sympathy, was reprinted throughout the 19th century.
-Today it is available on Kindle.
+Publishers reprinted the novel, The Power of Sympathy, throughout the 19th century.
+Today you can read it on Kindle.

 The Family Manse